ANXS/mysql/README.md

 monit_protection: false                 # true or false, requires ANXS.monit
 ```

-# Setting the Root User
+# Setting the Root Password
 If You would like to change your mysql root password using this role, ensure
-you use the following variables in the first run of your play:
+you use the following variables in your play:

 ```yaml
 mysql_current_root_password: <Your current root password>